bgotink/IngressIdentity/src/coffee/beal/README.md

     the reply
 - void addMessageListener(void listener(obj request))
-    required, registers the given listener, which is passed each message as it arrives
+    required, registers the given listener, which is passed each message as it arrives if it isn't null.
 - string getURL(string relative)
     required, gives the URL of an asset given its relative path
 - mixed getLastError()
     optional, should be _absent when not implemented_, don't use an empty function!
+- void init()
+    optional, will be called when DOM is ready if the value isn't null/undefined